lawsocsg/lawsoc-clinic-manual/docs/wills-intestacy-probate-and-administration.md

 consider obtaining free legal advice by visiting a Community Legal Clinic, provided by the Pro Bono Service Office to clarify any queries you may have on drafting a Will.
-For more information, you may refer to the website of the Pro Bono Service Office [242]_.
+For more information, you may refer to the website of the Pro Bono Service Office[^2].
 You may also find a list of other legal clinics there.

 If you require further services, you may consider applying to the Legal Aid Bureau, which can assist in appointing a lawyer for you if you meet